reenas/VR101/tools-to-build-vr-content.md

 ### PC VR

-PC VR Headsets are headsets that provide the best possible VR experiences as of now.
+PC VR headsets are the headsets that provide the best possible VR experiences as of now.
 These headsets need to be connected to a PC to be used.
-It utilizes the computer's graphics capabilities to render the VR experience in real-time.
+They utilize a computer's graphics capabilities to render the VR experience in the real-time.

-Most of the PC VR Headsets can track your presence in the 3D Space, which means you can walk around in the 3D space like you walk in the real-world.
+Most of the PC VR headsets can track your presence in the 3D Space, which means you can walk around in the 3D space like you walk in the real-world.

 Some of these Headsets are shown below: